Legal Aid Society

 Our Impact

 Defending the Right to Shelter – The Adams Administration has sought to use the recent influx of migrants as an excuse to undermine the right to shelter that has existed since Legal Aid’s landmark 1981 victory in Callahan v.
 Carey.
-We are staunchly defending this essential part of NYC’s social safety net against the City’s latest court maneuvers.
+We reached a settlement with the City that preserves the right to shelter for all New Yorkers, including recent arrivals, and creates procedures for new migrants to seek continuing help while they apply for asylum and seek employment and permanent housing.

 Fighting Discrimination against Section 8 recipients – We are enforcing the City’s laws against source of income discrimination against dozens of landlords and real estate brokers in both state and federal court.
 A federal judge recently upheld our right to pursue the claim that the defendants’ conduct also constituted racial discrimination against persons of color with housing subsidies.

-Defending Rent Regulation – Since 2020, we have represented tenant groups intervening in five different cases challenging the constitutionality of New York’s longstanding rent stabilization system.
-If successful, these cases would eliminate affordable housing for over a million families.
-Fortunately, all five cases were dismissed at the trial court level, and three at the appeals court level.
-We are now opposing the landlords’ request for a hearing before the US Supreme Court.
+Defending Rent Regulation – Since 2020, we have represented tenant groups intervening in five different cases that challenged the constitutionality of New York’s longstanding rent stabilization system.
+If successful, these cases would have eliminated affordable housing for over a million families.
+Fortunately, all five cases were dismissed at the trial and appellate court level, and three were rejected by the US Supreme Court..
+We are now opposing the landlords’ request for US Supreme Court review in the remaining two cases.

 Securing timely benefits for vulnerable families – In 2023, we filed two class action cases to end the City’s outrageous delays in providing cash, food stamps and rental assistance to New York’s most desperate and vulnerable families.
-The City has already agreed to eliminate the backlog in processing food stamp applications and renewals, and we continue to seek systemic reform of City procedures.
+As a result, the City has substantially eliminated the backlog in processing food stamp and cash assistance applications and renewals, including emergency applications, and we continue to seek systemic reform of City procedures.

 Defending NYCHA Residents – In the past two years, NYCHA residents have lived through some of the most brutal winters on record, at times without any heat or hot water.
 Decades of mismanagement and poor funding has left buildings across the city almost unlivable.
 We are taking a stand for these tenants.
 In the past year, we have pushed for rent abatements for NYCHA tenants who were left in the cold.
 We have created informational materials to help people get help.
 With nearly 600,000 NYCHA residents across the city, we are making sure that all New Yorkers have a safe place to stay.